millionsols/Thor/README.md

 For now: extract the zip-folder to your previous Thor installation and overwrite existing files except the data-directory!

-The data folder contains for example your encrypted private keys to your configured burner wallets!
+The data folder contains for example your encrypted private keys to your configured burner wallets and the Solana NFT Sniper bot config!

 # Gettin access